-Example: Virgin Trains West Coast/Alstom used OTMR/TMS to count how many more yellow signals trains see in practice.
+Example: Alstom along with the train operator used OTDR/TMS to count how many more yellow signals trains see in practice.
 With the high number of yellow signals on certain routes, trains cannot run to timetable if one traction pack is out.
 As a result, they revised their redundancy plan accordingly and are working with Network Rail to resolve the root cause.